Skip to Content

 There is no road into ‘New Chums’, as locals affectionately call it, which only adds to its charm.
 Instead, you must start your walk to the beach from the Northern end of Whangapoua Beach, and you can walk along the rocks to New Chums.
 This will take 40 minutes each way.
 You will need proper footwear and a good level of fitness, though.

 Its Maori name is Wainuiototo Bay, which translates to ‘great waters.’
-The beach is 1 km long and is famed for its white sand and bright blue waters.
+The beach is 1 km (0.6 mi) long and is famed for its white sand and bright blue waters.
 In fact, despite this being one of the most beautiful beaches in the world, you will often find it secluded.
 That’s the way the locals want to keep it, they have fought hard over the years to maintain its hidden gem status, and to this day, despite its renowned status, it remains only accessible by foot!

 16. Enjoy the scenic drive along Tapu to Coroglen Road

-It’s a steep drive into the mountains, and the roadside is shaded by huge ferns, which gives this drive a sort-of ethereal feel.
+It’s a steep drive into the mountains, and the roadside is shaded by huge ferns, which gives this drive a sort of ethereal feel.
 The drive is not recommended for those inexperienced with New Zealand’s roads because of these narrow sections and because it’s mostly a gravel road.

-Along the way, be sure to stop at the Square Kauri, an unusually shaped kauri tree that is the 15th largest of its kind in Coromandel and believed to be over 1,200 years old.
+Along the way, be sure to stop at the Square Kauri, an unusually shaped kauri tree that is the 15th largest of its kind in Coromandel and is believed to be over 1,200 years old.
 It’s named so because of the square shape of its truck.
 It’s a short 10-minute walk to the tree, but it’s a steep climb (there are 187 steps in total).

 At the viewing area, you can see the Square Kauri as well as marvel at the views of Maumaupaki (also known as Camels Back), which is part of the Coromandel Ranges.